 Imagine being in a relationship in which you feel fulfilled, happy, valued, and contented.
 Imagine that this relationship contributes to your emotional, mental, and spiritual wellness, and overall well-being.

 As humans, we are relational beings.
 We thrive in healthy relationships.
 Our security, esteem, drive, and purpose are derived from the relationships in our lives.
 Human interpersonal relationships are intended to be the nucleus of well-being.

 Today, the interpersonal wellness concept is the foundation of the work I now do.
 It is birthed from my original awareness and understanding of how interpersonal conflicts can negatively impact a person physically, spiritually and emotionally.
-As I explored this concept and began to pay more attention to what my clients were saying and demonstrating, I soon learned that our entire system is impacted by our relationships whether positive or negative.
+As I explored this concept and began to pay more attention to what my clients were saying and demonstrating, I soon learned that our entire system is impacted by our positive or negative relationships.

 With this understanding, I created the interpersonal wellness system to help my clients gain a similar level of insight into what was going on with their systems.